 The Shark Handvac only has one power setting, so it’s straightforward to operate.
 The button for this is easy to reach when holding the cleaner.
 This is important, as you’ll need to switch it on and off regularly to maximise the short battery run-time.

-We also like how painless it is to swap the attachments over.
-Everything slides onto the main nozzle without any complicated push-button systems, although the pet attachment has some extra pins to secure it.
+We also liked how painless it is to swap the attachments over.
+Everything slides onto the main nozzle without any complicated push-button systems, although the pet attachment has some extra pins to power the motorised brush.

-Instead, the Shark has a basic washable filter.
-While it’s not the best choice, the filter still does a decent job of preventing particles from escaping.
-It’s also easy to clean, although be sure to let it dry naturally for at least 24 hours before you use the vac again.
+Instead, the Shark has a 2-part washable filter.
+While it’s not the best, we found that the filter still does a decent job of preventing particles from escaping.
+The CH950UKT filters are also easy to clean, although be sure to let both dry naturally for at least 24 hours before you use the vac again.

 Emptying and Cleaning

-Shark has nailed the emptying system with the Handvac, which is important for a vacuum that’s designed for convenience.
+The Shark has a quick and simple emptying system, which is important for a vacuum that’s designed for convenience.

 Instead of needing to detach a canister, the CH950UKT uses a one-touch emptying system.
 There’s a button on the side for opening the dust compartment door.
-It releases the dirt as soon as you push it, so make sure you do this over a bin, or even outside.
+It releases the dirt as soon as you push it, so make sure you do this over a bin (ideally an outdoor bin).

-The downside to this simple system is that there’s no internal collar for pushing out clumps of debris that might become stuck inside.
-If this happens, you’ll need to pull the clump out by hand.
+The main downside is that there’s no internal collar for pushing out clumps of debris that might become stuck inside.
+If this happens – which it regularly did during our testing – you’ll need to pull the clumps out by hand.

 Shark HandVac CH950UKT Battery Life